This post may contain affiliate links. Please read our disclosure policy.

 Toss your pasta with a few ladles of gravy, pile it onto a serving dish, then arrange the sausage, meatballs, and tender pork right over the top.
 Finish with plenty of freshly grated Parmesan, and bring extra sauce to the table for spooning.

-Sunday gravy is rich, meaty, and slow-simmered — so a fresh, crunchy salad is the easiest way to balance the whole meal.
-A simple House Salad with Red Wine Vinaigrette keeps things classic, and Mediterranean Salad is perfect if you want something brighter with a little bite.
-For an Italian-restaurant feel, Simple Roasted Peppers or Brussels Sprouts with Pancetta and Sage are a gorgeous side that won’t compete with the sauce.
+House Salad with Red Wine Vinaigrette keeps things classic, while Mediterranean Salad adds a brighter, briny bite.
+For an Italian-restaurant feel, Brussels Sprouts with Pancetta and Sage make a gorgeous side that pairs beautifully with the rich sauce.

 Cozy Breads

 You’ll want bread on the table.
 Always.
-Garlic Bread is the obvious (and perfect) choice, and Copycat Olive Garden Breadsticks are great if you want that soft, salty restaurant feel.
-Either way, the goal is simple: swipe up every last drop of gravy.
+Garlic Bread is the obvious (and perfect) choice, and copycat Olive Garden Breadsticks are great if you want that soft, salty restaurant feel.
+Either way, the goal is simple: swipe up every last drop of that rich gravy.

 Sweet Finishes

 After a hearty Sunday dinner like this, dessert should feel nostalgic and easy.
-Tiramisu is a natural Italian-inspired finish, but you can also keep it classic-comfort with Peach Cobbler or go cool-and-creamy with Chocolate Pudding Pie — especially nice if the meal was extra big.
+Tiramisu is a natural Italian-inspired finish, Cannoli Dip keeps things fun and creamy, and Peach Cobbler brings that classic comfort-food ending everyone loves.

 Now that’s living — bada bing, bada bang. 💗